awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

   + You can't change an unencrypted DB instance into an encrypted DB instance\.
   + You can't change an encrypted DB instance into an unencrypted DB instance\.
   + You can't change a blue environment DB instance to a higher engine version than its corresponding green environment DB instance\.
+  + The resources in the blue environment and green environment must be in the same AWS account\.